cesar-hernando/Climate-Disinformation-Tracker/README.md

 - Aligning/contradicting tweets to claims using a transformer-based model (mDeBERTa-v3-base-mnli-xnli)
 - Identifying the oldest aligned tweet as the likely source

+It further has the option to analyze all tweets and create a visualization.

 ## Key Components
 - `main.py`: Entry point.
 Demonstrates end-to-end pipeline for a sample claim.
 - `source_finder_nitter.py`: Orchestrates the pipeline.
 Key class: `SourceFinder`.